mxroute/mxdocs/LiveSite/content/presales/nospamfilter/_index.en.md

 Sometimes a customer or prospective customer will ask if they can fully disable all spam filtering systems, allowing them to receive 100% of emails addressed to them regardless of the source.
 The quick answer to this is no. Here's some more explanation:

 All customers are subject to at least this:
-- If you do not enable any spam filters on your account, we will enable it with settings to reject email that scores 25 or higher with SpamAssassin.
+- If you do not enable any spam filters on your account, we will enable it with settings to reject email that scores 25 or higher with SpamAssassin (The 25 number is subject to change).
 If you disable it, we will re-enable it.

 To avoid this we ask that you configure your SpamAssassin filters.